uijl/pandablob/README.md

 # PandaBlob

-Make a pandas DataFrame from an Azure blob and vice versa.
+Functions to easily transform Azure blobs into pandas DataFrames and vice versa.

 ## Installation